 Sex.
 But any mucocutaneous contract can lead to herpes anywhere on the body.
 I had a patient with HSV outbreaks between the shoulder blades and another with lesions on the leg.
 Hmmmmmm.

-As you plan that trip, remember that for the prevention of spread, condoms are only about 30% (PubMed).
+As you plan that trip, remember that for the prevention of spread, condoms are only about 30% effective (PubMed).

 Painful, shallow (usually genital is 2, mouth 1) ulcers where ever there was contact.
 With primary disease patients can be systemically ill and, if female, may be viremic (PubMed).